dfinity/examples/rust/threshold-schnorr/README.md

 ### Key derivation

 -   For obtaining a canister's public key below its root key in the BIP-32 key derivation hierarchy, a derivation path needs to be specified.
 As explained in the general documentation, each element in the array of the derivation path is either a 32-bit integer encoded as 4 bytes in big endian or a byte array of arbitrary length.
 The element is used to derive the key in the corresponding level at the derivation hierarchy.
--   In the example code above, we use an empty `derivation_path`, meaning that different callers of `public_key()` method of our canister will be able get the same public keys.
+-   In the example code above, we use the bytes extracted from the msg.caller principal in the `derivation_path`, so that different callers of `public_key()` method of our canister will be able to get their own public keys.

 ## Signing